Henry Percy, 2nd Baron Percy: Life

 Henry was thirteen when his father died, so the barony was placed in the custody of John de Felton.

 In 1316 he was granted the lands of Patrick IV, Earl of March, in Northumberland, by King Edward II of England.
 In 1322, was made governor of Pickering Castle and of the town and castle of Scarborough and was later knighted at York.
 Henry joined with other barons to remove the Despensers, who were favourites of Edward II.

 Following a disastrous war with the Scots, Henry was empowered along with William Zouche to negotiate the Treaty of Edinburgh–Northampton.
 This was an unpopular treaty with the English, and peace between England and Scotland lasted only five years.

-He was appointed to Edward III's council in 1327 and was given the manor and castle of Skipton.
-Was granted, by Edward III, the castle and barony of Warkworth in 1328.
-He was at the siege of Dunbar, the siege of Berwick and the Battle of Halidon Hill and was subsequently appointed constable of Berwick-upon-Tweed.
+Henry was appointed to Edward III's council in 1327 and was given the manor and castle of Skipton.
+Edward III granted him the castle and barony of Warkworth in 1328.
+He was at the sieges of Dunbar and Berwick and the Battle of Halidon Hill, and was subsequently appointed constable of Berwick-upon-Tweed.
 In 1346, Henry commanded the right wing of the English, at the Battle of Neville's Cross.

-In 1329, he founded a chantry, to celebrate divine service for his soul.
+In 1329, Henry founded a chantry, to celebrate divine service for his soul.

+Henry died 26 February 1352 and was buried at Alnwick.

 Marriage and issue

-He married Idonia, daughter of Robert Clifford, 1st Baron Clifford, and had the following children;
+Henry married Idonia, daughter of Robert Clifford, 1st Baron Clifford, and had the following children;